andrewm4894/anomstack/README.md

 ### Why?

 It's still too hard and messy to get decent out of the box anomaly detection on your metrics with minimal fuss.
-You either have to build some custom solution yourself or buy some modern data stack tool that does it for you.
+You either have to build some custom solution yourself or buy some sexy modern data stack tool that does it for you.
 This project aims to make it as easy as possible to get anomaly detection on your metrics without having to buy anything or build anything from scratch yourself.

 ### Features